robohydra/robohydra/index.md

 ========

-First, make sure you have [Node.js](http://nodejs.org/download/) installed (at least 0.6).
-Then, type the following in a terminal:
+First, make sure you have [Node.js](http://nodejs.org/download/) installed (version 10 should work).
+Then, type the following in a
+terminal:

     npm install robohydra